-Shoreditch was first settled by brick makers (1600’s) followed by waves of immigration from the Huguneots (1700’s weaving), then the Eastern European Jews (1800’s tailoring and rag trade) and then the Bangladeshis (1900’s restaurateurs).
+Shoreditch was first settled by brick makers (1600’s) followed by waves of immigration from the Huguneot weavers (1700’s), then the Eastern European Jews in the tailoring and rag trade (1800’s) and then the Bangladeshi restauranteurs (1900’s).
 This history has given the neighborhood a hard-working, gritty edge.

 Street art tends to flourish in neighborhoods with economic adversity or an immigrant culture and Shoreditch is no exception.
 A creative class has emerged in the neighborhood and it has become a fertile ground for graffiti and street art.

 The global origins of street art stem from the 1980’s hip hop and graffiti culture.
 Graffiti and tagging started out as a territorial pissing contest but by the 1990’s it had evolved into artistic movement.
 Like Chicago’s Pilsen neighborhood or San Francisco’s Mission District, Brick Lane has become a hub for street art in London.
 In all of these cities, the street art expresses the neighborhood’s history, culture and modern sensibilities.
 But Brick Lane’s murals in particular are very specific to London and the way that the murals interact within their space is unique.